-Guinea Oye! dedicates its blog to the memory of those who died in pursuit of freedom in Guinea on September 28, 2009, and to offer solidarity to the Guinean people as they continue the struggle.
+This blog was initiated in October 2009 in the wake of a state-sponsored massacre unleashed on a gathering of Guinea’s political opposition on September 28, 2009.
+Guineaoye dedicates this blog to the memory of those who died in their pursuit of freedom that day and offers solidarity to the Guinean people as they continue their struggle.

-The purpose of this blog is to offer readers current information and analysis on the administration of Alpha Conde, efforts to obtain justice for the victims of the September 28, 2009, state-sponsored massacre against opposition demonstrators (background below), the international community’s use of “preventive diplomacy” to determine the path of Guinea’s political transition, the upcoming legislative elections and the Conde administration’s multifaceted policy of aggression against the Peul ethnic group.
+The purpose of this blog is to offer readers current information and analysis on the administration of Alpha Conde, efforts to obtain justice for the victims of the September 28, 2009, state-sponsored massacre, (background below), the international community’s use of “preventive diplomacy” to determine the path of Guinea’s political transition, news from the National Assembly and the Conde administration’s ethnocentric policy against Peuls.

 Guinea Oye! will also provide historical perspectives on the November 2010 presidential election and the international community’s pressure on the International Criminal Court to halt the investigation of the 2009 massacre.

-Finally, the blog will feature photos and videos so that we may hear about the struggle directly from Guineans themselves.
+Finally, this blog will feature photos and videos so that we may hear about the struggle directly from Guineans themselves.

 Feel free to post a comment on the blog and if you wish to contact us directly, you may do so at: email@example.com